-17. Channel Insert (Channels 1-4)
+17. Channel Insert (Channels 1-6)

 These rear-panel jacks are where you connect serial effects such as compressors, equalizers, de-essers, or filters.
-Since most people don't have more than a few of these gadgets, we've included inserts for just the first four channels.
-If you want to use this kind of processing on channels 5 through 12, simply patch through the processor before you plug into the 1202VLZ4.
+Since most people don't have more than a few of these gadgets, we've included inserts for just the first six channels.
+If you want to use this kind of processing on channels 7 through 14, simply patch through the processor before you plug into the 1402VLZ4.

-The channel insert points are after the gain [4] and low cut [3] controls, but before the channel's EQ [27] and level [23] controls.
+The channel insert points are after the gain [4] and low cut [3] controls, but before the channel's EQ [27] and fader [23].
 The send (tip) is low-impedance (120 ohms), capable of driving any line-level device.
 The return (ring) is high-impedance (over 2.5 k ohms) and can be driven by almost any device.